Sore wrists and hands can be a common problem that e-bike riders face.

 And if your e-Bike is too big for your stature and the top tube of your e-Bike’s frame too long, this will result in your body stretching out too much, which will also result in hand and wrist strain.

 Additionally, it’s important to keep in mind that if you are an avid e-bike rider, constant numbness, tingling, or pain is not just a normal side effect of riding your e-bike.
 While it’s, of course, normal to experience these symptoms occasionally, a persisting problem indicates either incorrect e-Bike positioning (whether that’s the way you ride or your saddle and handlebar positioning) or potential other underlying issues.

 If you are experiencing consistent pain and soreness, it is then important to focus on preventing further aggravation, which will be outlined in the next section.

 Aside from ulnar neuropathy, other conditions that may be affecting your wrists and hands include ulnar tunnel syndrome (source), carpal tunnel (source), or tendonitis (source) in the wrists, fingers, and thumbs.
 Whether or not these are pre-existing conditions or are caused by e-Biking, there are many ways to ensure that the pain and soreness don’t continue.

 For example, while regular stretching and strengthening exercises can help resolve most of these issues, it’s also important to practice optimal posture while riding your e-Bike to ensure that your wrists and hands are not taking on the brunt of your weight.

-Adjust your own posture while e-cycling
+Adjust your own posture while riding an e-bike